reveal/revealjs.com/src/react.md

 </div>
 ```

-Next, add in the other parts of your presentation's html that is missing from your Vite project's `index.html` file.
+Next, add in the other parts of your presentation's html that is missing from your Vite project's `index.html` document.

 Continuing with our example, you would need to add: